SagarG2003/TerraformECS/README.md

-## Deploy Node.JS app using Terraform, AWS Fargate and Github Actions for continous Depoyment
+## Deploy Node.JS app using Terraform, AWS Fargate and Github Actions for Continous Depoyment(CD)